-Tony Madlock, who boasts more than 15 years of collegiate coaching experience, is in his first season as an assistant coach with the Rebels.
+Tony Madlock, who boasts more than 15 years of collegiate coaching experience, is in his second season as an assistant coach with the Rebels.

-Madlock, who spent the last four seasons as a member of Tony Barbee's staff at Auburn, has also spent four seasons as an assistant at UTEP and nine seasons at Arkansas State.
+Madlock, who spent four seasons as a member of Tony Barbee's staff at Auburn, has also spent four seasons as an assistant at UTEP and nine seasons at Arkansas State.

 "We are very excited to add Tony to our coaching staff," Ole Miss head coach Andy Kennedy said.
 "His vast experience, starting as an outstanding player at Memphis, through his 17 years as an assistant at the Division-1 level, will allow him to bring a unique prospective to the players on our team.
 Tony carries an outstanding reputation as a tireless recruiter, who also does a great job as an on-court teacher.
 Everyone I talked to through this hiring process raved about his abilities."

 This past season at Auburn, Madlock helped coach Chris Denson to All-SEC second team honors, and he recruited three top-100 players to the Plains during his time with the Tigers.

 In his four years at UTEP, Madlock recruited 2010 C-USA Player of the Year, Randy Culpepper, and Arnett Moultrie, a 2009 C-USA All-Freshman Team selection.
 UTEP won the 2010 Conference USA Championship with a 26-7 overall record and a 15-1 league mark as the Miners advanced to the NCAA Tournament before losing to eventual NCAA runner-up Butler.

 He also coached Stefon Jackson, who is the all-time leading scorer in UTEP and Conference USA history, All-CUSA second-team selection Derrick Carracter, who was drafted by the Los Angeles Lakers in 2010, and C-USA All-Defensive Team member Julyan Stone.